mohamedallam01/mohamedallam01/README.md

 - Retrofit
 - Objective-C, User Defaults

-Currently Looking for a junior Android developer position in reputable software company to utilize my experience and gain much more
+Currently Looking for a position in reputable software company to utilize my experience and gain much more